Grantee Directory

 Northern Manhattan Improvement Corporation

-To increase the number of individuals and families that enroll in benefits, such as food and nutrition assistance, housing supports, income supports, including tax refunds and credits, and health-care programs; and to provide legal services to participan...
+To increase the number of individuals and families that enroll in benefits, such as food and nutrition assistance, housing supports, income supports, and health-care programs.; and to provide housing, immigration, and income maintenance legal support to ...

 Grant amount: $300,000